 As we learned about in my posts about infant visual development and the best learning apps for infants, from 0-2 months, your baby can see primarily in black and white, making high contrast images perfect for story time.
 At two to four months, your baby will be able to distinguish bright colors.
 Then, they will begin reaching for things that grab their attention around three to four months and beginning to improve their hand-eye coordination.
 Around six months, your baby’s sight is about as good as an adult’s.

-And as for hearing development, at birth, your newborn has a preference for higher-pitched sounds.
+And as for hearing development (click for related post), at birth, your newborn has a preference for higher-pitched sounds.
 During their first six months, their ears are developing the ability to hear the same range of things an adult can hear.
 And their brains are beginning to make the connections between sounds and the people and things who make them, and the meanings of sounds, tone, and cadence in language.

 Reading with your baby makes a great activity at any time and any age.
 You can make reading part of your baby’s bedtime routine.

 These make unique books for baby showers.
 I always see Goodnight Moon, Love You Forever, and Brown Bear, Brown Bear given as gifts at baby showers.
-But I rarely see these high- contrast books given as gifts.
+But I rarely see these high- contrast books given as gifts at baby showers!